Girona: Plaça de la Independència

-The Plaça de la Independència is one of the best known and busiest squares in Girona.
+The Plaça de la Independència is one of the best-known and busiest squares in Girona.
 Located in the Mercadal district in the city centre, it is also known as Plaça de Sant Agustí, after the former Convent of Sant Agustí.
 Its name refers to the 1808–1814 War of Spanish Independence, part of the larger Peninsular War, against Napoleon Bonaparte.

-The interest of the square lies in its 19th-century style, despite its being surrounded by identical austere neoclassical buildings with porches dedicated to the defenders of the city of Girona during the 1808 and 1809 sieges.
+The interest of the square lies in its 19th-century style, despite it being surrounded by identical austere neoclassical buildings with porches dedicated to the defenders of the city of Girona during the 1808 and 1809 sieges.

 However, the symmetrical proportions of the square correspond more to contemporary interventions than its architectural past.
 The municipal architect Martí Sureda was the first to conceive an arcaded square with closed and neoclassical loops, and with some buildings having matching aesthetic proportions.
 The development of the area followed this scheme only in part.
 The construction of the first theatres in the city transgressed the concept of Martí Sureda.
 Until the 18th century, what that architect had imagined could not be completed.
-This part of the city in Noucentisme style is a romantic and timeless creation which nowadays captivates inhabitants and visitors.
+This part of the city in Noucentisme style is a romantic and timeless creation that nowadays captivates inhabitants and visitors.
 Today the area has great vitality because of the spread of cafés and restaurants, including some businesses well known for their history like the Café Royal, Cinema Albéniz and Casa Marieta.

 Cases de l'Onyar

 Characteristic of Girona are the picturesque houses overlooking the river Onyar.
 These were built over many years and give the flavour of a small Mediterranean city.
-The façanes are painted according to a palette created by Enric Ansesa, James J. Faixó and the architects Fuses and J. Viader.
+The façades are painted according to a palette created by Enric Ansesa, James J. Faixó and the architects Fuses and J. Viader.

 One of these houses (at Ballesteries 29, Girona) is Casa Masó, the birthplace of the architect Rafael Masó and an example of Noucentisme in Girona.
 Since 2006 it has been the headquarters of the Fundació Rafael Masó.
 The river façade can be recognised by its unique white color.

 Jewish heritage

-Today, the historical Jewish quarter or Call Jueu is one of the best preserved in Europe and is a major tourist attraction.
+Today, the historic Jewish quarter or Call has been restored.
 In 1492 the Jewish community was forced to choose between conversion and expulsion.
-Although the Jewish community abandoned the Jewish Call after this time and considerable revisions were made to its buildings over the subsequent 500 years, the neighborhood has remained.
-On Carrer de Sant Llorenç, a rectangular indentation that once held a mezuzah can be seen on the doorway of an old building.
-Within the Call, on Carrer de la Força, is the Centre Bonastruc ça Porta, an emblematic building that in the 15th century contained the last synagogue in Girona.
-The Bonastruc ça Porta project started in the 1970s, when it became fashionable to renovate properties in the old town.
-The Center hosts The Museum of Jewish History and The Institute of Nahmanid.
+After the Jews left, the neighborhood was sealed off and new houses were built over the old ones.
+When the dictator Francisco Franco died in November 1975, interest in the region's cultural history was revived.
+Some of the old buildings were excavated leading to the discovery of the home of Nahmanides, which was sold to the city in 1987.